Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

 \subsection{Wavefront Propagation (WFP)}

-We consider the networks for $d^{\rm{G}}=4,8,12$ individually, and we work out the maximum threshold for which a Kleinberg netwrok with $\gamma = 0$ can support sustained spreading via only geometric edges.
+We consider $d^{\rm{G}}=4,8,12$ individually, and we work out the maximum threshold for which a Kleinberg-like network with $\gamma = 0$ can support sustained spreading via only geometric edges.

-If $d^{\rm{G}}=4$, then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via a single edge.
+If $d^{\rm{G}}=4$ (see Figure~\ref{WFP_4}), then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via a single edge.
 Therefore, for variable $d^{\rm{NG}}$, for WFP to occur, the threshold $T$ needs to be smaller than

-If $d^{\rm{G}}=8$, then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via $3$ edges.
+If $d^{\rm{G}}=8$ (see Figure~\ref{WFP_8}), then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via three edges.
 Therefore, for variable $d^{\rm{NG}}$, for WFP to occur, the threshold $T$ needs to be smaller than

-If $d^{\rm{G}}=12$, then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via $4$ edges.
+If $d^{\rm{G}}=12$ (see Figure~\ref{WFP_12}), then for WFP to occur, the threshold $T$ needs to be small enough to allow spreading via four edges.
 Therefore, for variable $d^{\rm{NG}}$, for WFP to occur, the threshold $T$ needs to be smaller than

 There does not seem to be a closed form for $T^{\rm{WFP}}$ that holds for general values of $d^{\rm{G}}$.
 One needs to find the maximum threshold that allows spreading by WFP for each value of $d^{\rm{G}}$ individually by finding the edges that can support spreading from the contagion seed.